freedomofpress/securedrop-docs/docs/admin/maintenance/rebuild_admin.rst

    - 1 replacement *Admin Workstation* USB (USB3 and 16GB or better recommended)

 The process requires experience with the Linux command line and Tails, and can take up to 3 hours.
-If a backup of the SecureDrop application server is available, :doc:`reinstalling the instance and restoring the backup <backup_and_restore>` may be simpler.
+If a backup of the SecureDrop *Application Server* is available, :doc:`reinstalling the instance and restoring the backup <backup_and_restore>` may be simpler.
 An outline of the steps involved in rebuilding an *Admin Workstation* is as follows: